Unemployed graduates fear being Europe's lost COVID-19 generation | DW | 29.03.2021

 "The messages we are getting is that we should push through and everything will go back to normal.
 But the risk of a lost generation is not temporary," Silja Markkula, president of the European Youth Forum, an NGO headquartered in Brussels, told DW.

-Markkula said she felt that young people were being forgotten by European policy makers.
-Social protection schemes didn't cover the types of work that young Europeans were forced to undertake, like short-term contracts and unpaid internships.
-Issues such as mental health dididn't receive sufficient attention from Brussels, Markkula argued..
+Markkula said she felt that young people were being forgotten by European policy-makers.
+Social protection schemes didn't cover the types of work that young Europeans were forced to undertake, like short-term contracts and unpaid internships, while issues such as mental health didn't receive sufficient attention from Brussels, Markkula argued.

 Long-term effects of youth unemployment vary from permanently lower earnings to decreased optimism about the future.